dgpv/bsst/README.md

         issue with the script (like, doing `$data DUP EQUALVERIFY` instead of `DUP $data EQUALVERIFY`), or an opportunity for optimization, if after further analysis it is obvious that other conditions make this 'always true' enforcement unnecessary.

-Sometimes the enforcement is 'always true' only in particular execution path (see `--mark-path-local-always-true-enforcements`).
+        Sometimes the enforcement is 'always true' only in particular execution path - see `--mark-path-local-always-true-enforcements`.

         Sometimes 'always true' condition for enforcements can also be detected without use of Z3, this settings will not affect these cases.

+  --hide-always-true-enforcements=false

+        In the report, hide enforcements that are detected 'always true' in each path they appear in.
+Path-local 'always true' enforcements will still be shown.

+        If `--check-always-true-enforcements` is false, this setting will also be forced to be false

+        If true, the report will have a warning that this setting is in effect.

   --log-progress=true